Fios-Quest/YouTube-Scripts/src/space/builder.md

 (this may not be necessary, but it is tidy).

+### typestate 4

-We'll implement each trait for Unset, and for the type we _actually_ want to use there.
+We'll implement each trait for Unset as well as the type we _actually_ want it to become in User.

 Now we can create our Builder and the properties are all generics restricted by the relevant traits

-### typestate 3
+### typestate 5

 So U can be Username or Unset, E can be EmailAddress or Unset and D can be DateOfBirth or Unset

 We're going to implement UserBuilder three times, each with different generic variants.

+### typestate 6

 The first one we'll implement is when all of our generics are Unset, this allows us to have a constructor for the Builder that returns a version where everything starts off Unset.

-Next we want to implement the UserBuilder for all generics where we don't know what the generic type is.
+Next we want to implement the UserBuilder where we don't know what the generic types are.

-### typestate 4
+### typestate 7

 Each method here consumes the Builder and returns a new Builder with the data we wanted set.